bitmxittz/Full-Comiplation-Guide/README.md

 To edit, press "Insert" if you using vim

-To save and exit, if using nano press "cntr+O" then "cntl+x", if using vim press "Esc" type ":wq" hit "Enter"
+To save and exit, if using nano press "cntr+O" then "cntl+x", if using vim press "Esc" type ":wq" then hit "Enter"

 install libs: